hyperstown/linuxtips/README.md

 ## KVM/QEMU:

 VirtualBox is one of the easiest way to run virtual machines on your OS however it has some issues with compatibility and performance.
 For light use some things are negligible but there were also some updates that introduced severe issues with audio.
 (If you find yourself in this situation best solution is to switch to ALSA driver in VM settings)
 If you however find yourself in position that all the little annoyances of VBox are no longer possible to bear you should install KVM/QEMU.
+(That is if you don't plan on using 3D on Windows Guest.
+There is [open PR](https://github.com/virtio-win/kvm-guest-drivers-windows/pull/943) regarding this issue, if it's merged then I guess this warning is no longer valid.)
 KVM/QEMU also has other benefits such as it's fully open source and supports PCI passthrough.
+(Though if you have lower-end hardware your motherboard doesn't support it anyway)

 ### **Installation:**